-It used to be that I would call my day job (the one that made money) a rat race whereas photography was something I enjoyed.
-When I first started photography, I used to view it as getting away from the rat race, but that all changed with the ability to post photos on social media.
-Today you have an instant audience for your photos… so why not capitalize on it… even it means trying to escape one rat race just to enter another one with photography on social media.
+Once upon a time, I called my day job (the one that made money) a rat race, whereas I enjoyed photography.
+When I first started with photography, I used to view it as getting away from the rat race.
+However, that all changed with the ability to post photos on social media.
+Today, you have an instant audience for your photos.
+So why not capitalize on it?
+Even it means trying to escape one rat race just to enter another different one with photography on social media.

 This all starts with your mom (and/or your friends) making a comment about how you have an eye for photography.

 I have just posted a snapshot on my favorite social media platform and my mom makes a comment about how great the photo is.
 If she’s feeling really generous, she even throws in a few more kind words about how she thought that I was very artistic even as a little kid when I was drawing stick dinosaurs.
 She shares the photos with all of her friends, your friends, and your relatives.
 In a few days I see few comments on my photo suggesting that I should really do this for a living.

 Hmm… am I that good?
 I must be for so many people to think that I should be doing this for a living.
 It would be so cool to be a photographer and travel to amazing places.
 The best part would be the look on my boss’s face when I turn in my resignation.
 Yep, I’m convinced that this is my destiny calling.
 This is my fate.